Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Flexibility in transition

-Share buybacks provide flexibility by allowing shares to be repurchased gradually over several years, thereby spreading out the tax burden.
+Share buybacks offer flexibility by allowing shares to be repurchased gradually over several years, thereby spreading the tax burden.

-When repurchasing shares, the owner may be taxed on capital gains or receive a taxable dividend.
-Structuring the transaction correctly can minimize these taxes.
+In a share repurchase, the owner may be taxed on capital gains or receive a taxable dividend.
+Structuring the transaction properly can minimize these taxes.

 Practical examples

-If a company repurchases stock for $500,000 and the original cost of the stock was $200,000, the capital gain is $300,000.
-Using strategies like income splitting can reduce taxes on that gain.
+If a company repurchases shares for $500,000 and the original cost of the shares was $200,000, the capital gain is $300,000.
+Using strategies like income splitting can reduce the tax on this gain.

 Structuring the buyout